MrBartusek/MeteoalarmCard/dosc/scaling-mode.md

 scaling_mode: scale
 ```

-Card will always use first headline (provided by integration or long auto-generated) and
+The card will always use the first headline (provided by integration or long auto-generated) and
 scale it to the current card size.
-When scaling hits lower limit, headline will be truncated
+When scaling hits a lower limit, the headline will be truncated
 to fit.

 ### `disabled`